Undergraduate study in Social Work

 The Bachelor of Social Work will equip you with the knowledge, experience and skills to create positive change and build up communities as a practising social worker.
 The programme is taught at the Epsom Campus in Auckland.

-Bring Manaakitanga at the heart of your work
+Bring Manaakitanga to the heart of your work

 The Māori concept of manaatikanga stands for a process of showing respect, generosity and care for others.
 Caring for a person’s mana is in the essence of it.
 Manaakitanga is fundamental to Social Work as a profession which is focused on equality and the empowerment of people and communities.
 See our students and graduates spread manaakitanga throughout their daily work lives.